wildfly/quickstart/bmt/README.md

 If you need to redeploy the war then ensure that you explicitly undeploy it first so that databases are cleaned up correctly.

 You can also start JBoss AS 7 and deploy the project using Eclipse.
+See the
+<a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>
-See the JBoss AS 7 Getting Started Guide for Developers for more information.
+for more information.

 Using the application
 ---------------------